 The UW Environmental Stewardship Committee provides recommendations for environmental policies at the University of Washington, and oversees progress towards meeting the goals of the UW Climate Action Plan.

 Committee Role and Structure

 - The Committee communicates with individuals, groups, and committees across the University, both to gather information about ongoing sustainability measures, and to communicate progress.
 The Committee also works to identify emerging and growing opportunities for collaboration among academic and administrative units, offering the campus as a learning lab for students and faculty to work with administration on increased operational sustainability.

-- The Committee reports to the President, Provost, and Senior Vice President for Finance & Facilities.
+- The Committee reports to the President, Provost, and Senior Vice Presidents.

-- The Committee is represented by individuals from six administrative departments, seven academic units, four students, as well as ex-officio members from the UW Bothell and UW Tacoma campuses and ex-officio members from the Medical Centers and Housing & Food Services.
+- The Committee is represented by individuals from seven administrative departments, nine academic units, four students, as well as members from the UW Bothell and UW Tacoma campuses and ex-officio members from the Medical Centers and Housing & Food Services.
 See the members of the committee.

 - The Committee meets five times per academic year.